 An American icon with a fantastic film career, Jack Nicholson is still going strong at 76, having featured in over 65 films over his career.
 Despite garnering no academy awards for his performance as Jack Torrance in Stanley Kubrick’s 1980 film The Shining, Nicholson is renowned for the role; it remains one of his most iconic personas.
 He hasn’t retired yet, but he might soon; after all, “all work and no play makes Jack a dull boy.”

 Probably most recognisable as loveable Aunt May from Sam Raimi’s Spider-Man trilogy, Rosemary Harris has established herself in the American Theatre Hall of Fame, despite being an English actress.
 She has been active in professional theatre since 1948, when she first appeared on the stage at 21 years old, making her 85 now.
-And she’s still going strong; most recently, you may have spotted her playing Chris Pine’s grandmother in last year’s This Means War.
+And she’s still going strong; recently, you may have spotted her playing the older Agathe von Trappe in The von Trappe Family: A Life of Music.